sydscott15/numbers/README.md

 2. numbers-input

 ## Known Errors
+Couldn't find the clone button, so I didn't know how to make a new file through the terminal.
+So I just edited on Github.

 ## References
+canvas
 ## Instructions
 To run the script with input from the included numbers-input file:
 ./numbers.sh < numbers-input